trickerer01/Ruxx/README.md

 - To force a non-wildcarded tag without validation surround it with `%`, ex: `%mumbling%` (1 post, unlisted), or, if negative: `-%mumbling%`

 #### Tag autocompletion
-Ruxx provide lists of known tags for all modules (except RS), which can also be used to attempt to complete whatever word typed in **Tags** field
+Ruxx provide lists of known tags for all modules, which can also be used to attempt to complete whatever word typed in **Tags** field
 - Enable this feature by selecting **Tools -> Enable autocompletion**.
 You will be asked for a folder location - the folder containing tag list files.
 Once selected the following message will be logged (or similar):
   ```
   Found 7 tag lists: